jtpaasch/spin/README.md

     $ make

-Then to install it, just run the `make install` command:
+Then to install it, run the `make install` command:

     $ make install